The following course of action is a guide to provide assistance to someone needing medical attention.

 An emergency situation is life threatening and calls for immediate intervention by medical personnel.
 Situations which warrant immediate intervention are:

-- Pain, altered alignment or inability to move a body part or extremity
+• Pain, altered alignment or inability to move a body part

 Course of Action

-- Dial 911 (or 9-911) which will automatically ring the security desk.
-Be prepared to inform the guard of the nature of the emergency, the exact location of the victim, your name and extension and don't hang up until advised it is all right to do so.
-The guard will dial 911 and meet the ambulance upon arrival to campus and direct the paramedics to individual(s) in need of medical care.
+o Land-based phone (9-911): will automatically ring into campus security.
+Inform the officer of the nature of the emergency, the exact location of the person in need of assistance, your name and extension and don't hang up until advised it is all right to do so.
+Tell the officer to call 911.
+The officer will provide the information to the 911 operator and meet/direct paramedics to the person(s) in need of medical care.

-- Report the emergency and actions taken to the appropriate person (i.e. supervisor or department head) in the department.
-This individual will need to complete the incident report and send it to the Director of Health Services.
-Incident reports are available here.
+• Report the emergency and actions taken to the supervisor or appropriate person in the department who will complete an incident report and send it to the Director of Health Services.

-- The Poison Control Center can be reached at 800-222-1222 at all times or by contacting the nearest emergency room.
+• The Poison Control Center can be reached at 800-222-1222 at all times or by contacting the nearest emergency room.

 An urgent situation is not life-threatening, but does require some immediate attention.
 Examples of urgent care situations are:

-- Other situations where there is concern or confusion as to level of care indicated
+• Other situations where there is concern or confusion as to the level of care indicated

 Course of Action

-- Report the incident with actions taken to the appropriate person in the department.
-This individual will need to complete an incident report and send it to the Health Service.
-Incident reports are available at the link above on the left.
+• Report the incident with actions taken to the supervisor who will complete an incident report and send to Health Services.